 Eigen values, Eigen vectors and the characteristic equation of a matrix.
 Cayley Hamilton theorem and its use in finding the inverse of a matrix.
-Diagonalization of a matrix, Quadratic forms and Canonical Forms of Matrices, Application of matrices to a system of linear (both homogeneous and non-homogeneous) equations.
-Theorems on consistency of a system of linear equations.
+Diagonalization of a matrix, Quadratic forms and Canonical Forms of Matrices, Application of matrices to a system of linear equations.